WilliamHYZhang/Tensorflow-Contributions/README.md

 Feel free to browse around this repository and look at some cool things to do with Tensorflow.
 Learn more about Tensorflow [here](https://www.tensorflow.org/learn) and find the documentation [here](https://www.tensorflow.org/api_docs/python/tf).
 If you have any comments/questions feel free to send me an email or open up an Issue or a Pull Request.

-Written by: William Zhang (WZHANG on the GCI Tensorflow Leaderboard)
+Written by: William Zhang (WZHANG on the GCI Tensorflow Leaderboard), Google Code-in 2019 Grand Prize Winner